Donald Beard

-Lieutenant Donald Wainwright Beard (born 20 May 1895, date of death unknown) was a British World War I flying ace credited with eight aerial victories.
+Lieutenant Donald Wainwright Beard, MM (20 May 1895–1980) was a British World War I flying ace credited with eight aerial victories.

 Early life and service

 Donald Wainwright Beard was born in Sandbach, Cheshire, England on 20 May 1895.
 Beard originally joined the Royal Flying Corps as a mechanic on 20 August 1913.

 World War I service

 Beard deployed to France with his unit when the war began.
 As he worked at his ground assignment, he agitated for opportunities to fly.
 He was manning the guns in the observer's seat of a Royal Aircraft Factory B.E.2 on a No. 4 Squadron RFC mission flown on 20 July 1916.
 During a dogfight, Captain Copeland, the pilot, was wounded.
 Beard shot down the attacking Pfalz E.I, then flew the B.E.2 home.
 His heroism earned him a Military Medal and a chance for pilot training.

 Training completed, he was assigned to No. 11 Squadron RFC as a sergeant pilot of a Bristol F.2 Fighter dubbed "Amy" on 26 November 1917.
 On 9 March 1918, with Sergeant H. W. Scarnell manning the rear guns, Beard drove a German Pfalz D.III down out of control.
 Six days later, the same team destroyed an Albatros D.III fighter and drove down two others.
 A week later, with Second Lieutenant H. M. Stewart as gunner, Beard set an Albatros D.V on fire.
 On 3 April 1918, Beard was commissioned as a Temporary Second Lieutenant.
 Beard's final victories came on 9 May 1918, when he destroyed one Pfalz D.III and drove another down out of control.